 1. In-person activities must be by appointment only.

 2. Clients to travel to homes independently.

-3. No more than two people, including the broker, may be at the property at any one time; and
+3. No more than 5 people, including the broker, may be at the property at any one time.

 Real estate brokers, who strictly follow the above protocols are permitted to engage in the following in-person activities related to the purchase and sale of homes: